microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 - Ensemble methods (voting Classifier)
 - Multiclass and multioutput algorithms (multiclass and multilabel classification, multiclass-multioutput classification)

-You can also use [neural networks to classify](https://scikit-learn.org/stable/modules/neural_networks_supervised.html#classification), but that is outside the scope of this lesson.
+> You can also use [neural networks to classify data](https://scikit-learn.org/stable/modules/neural_networks_supervised.html#classification), but that is outside the scope of this lesson.

 So, which classifier should you choose?
 Often, running through several and looking for a good result is a way to test.
 Scikit-learn offers a [side-by-side comparison](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html) on a created dataset, comparing KNeighbors, SVC two ways, GaussianProcessClassifier, DecisionTreeClassifier, RandomForestClassifier, MLPClassifier, AdaBoostClassifier, GaussianNB and QuadraticDiscrinationAnalysis, showing the results visualized: